Synaptic Classification via Spike-Triggered Extrapolation: Introduction

+To overcome the statistical challenges of micro-scale analysis, we introduce a refined estimation framework that improves upon \cite{DeSantis2022} through two distinct innovations.

+First, we modify the original estimator by dynamically anchoring the observation windows to the target neuron's spikes.
+This anchoring represents an intrinsic statistical improvement: by exploiting the local reset property of the dynamics, the system is evaluated from a known state, which reduces the estimator's variance and empirically captures a higher number of informative events, yielding a more robust statistic regardless of any asymptotic procedure.

+Second, to bypass the prohibitive observation times required by microscopic sampling, we introduce a Macro-Micro Extrapolation algorithm \cite{Richardson1911, TESTO}.
+To mathematically enable this approach, we apply a $\Delta^{-1}$ rescaling to our anchored statistic.
+While dividing by a constant is statistically irrelevant for inference at a single, fixed window size $\Delta$, it is crucial for taking the asymptotic limit.
+Without it, the statistic trivially vanishes as $\Delta \to 0^+$.
+The rescaling compensates for this degeneracy, ensuring convergence to a well-defined, non-zero value that isolates the synaptic interaction.
+By evaluating this properly scaled estimator over larger, computationally manageable observation windows, we robustly extrapolate its trend to the micro-scale limit using a novel \textbf{Pyramid Extrapolation} logic.
+This geometric approach acts as a discrete filter to neutralize network-induced non-linearities, allowing us to reliably classify connections as excitatory, inhibitory, or null, and achieving perfect accuracy even in dense topological structures and high-interference regimes (up to $N=60$).

-It is also important to note that recent models have been designed to better integrate biological neuronal behavior, such as axonal conduction delays and membrane potential leakage (see, e.g., \cite{D2026}).
-The methodologies described in this work are designed to be effective beyond the specific cases presented here; preliminary tests on the model proposed in \cite{D2026} already suggest that the adaptive extrapolation logic maintains its robustness even in the presence of more complex membrane dynamics and non-zero transmission latencies.
-Furthermore, the Galves-L\"ocherbach stochastic model has also been applied to social networks (see \cite{GalvesLaxa2024, LL2024}) to model fast consensus and metastability in polarized networks, highlighting the relevance of this model in various contexts.
+It is also worth noting that recent extensions of the model integrate more complex neurobiological mechanisms, such as short-term synaptic facilitation \cite{Galves2020}, axonal conduction delays, and membrane potential leakage (see, e.g., \cite{D2026}).
+The methodologies introduced in this work are built to be effective beyond the specific cases presented here; preliminary tests on the model proposed in \cite{D2026} already suggest that the adaptive extrapolation logic maintains its robustness even in the presence of more complex dynamics.
+Finally, the mathematical relevance of the Galves-Löcherbach framework extends well beyond neurobiology: it has recently been applied to social networks (see \cite{GalvesLaxa2024, LL2024}) to model fast consensus and metastability in polarized communities, highlighting its broad multidisciplinary appeal.